abuseofnotation/category-theory-illustrated/_chapters/06_functors.md

 ![A functor in programming - type mapping](functor_programming_objects.svg)

 Function mapping
 ---

 So the type mapping of a functor is simply a generic type in a programming language (we can also have functors between two generic types, but we will review those later.)
-However the nontrivial part of the functor is the *function mapping* - that is a mapping that convert any function operating on simple types, like `String ➞ Number` to a function between their more complex counterparts e.g. `Array<String> ➞ Array<Number>`.
+So what is the *function mapping* - that is a mapping that convert any function operating on simple types, like `String ➞ Number` to a function between their more complex counterparts e.g. `Array<String> ➞ Array<Number>`.

 ![A functor in programming - function mapping](functor_programming_morphisms.svg)

-In programming languages, this mapping is represented by a higher-order function called `map` with a signature (using Haskell notation), `(a ➞ b) ➞ (Fa ➞ Fb)`, where `F` represents the composite type.
+In programming languages, this mapping is represented by a higher-order function called `map` with a signature (using Haskell notation), `(a ➞ b) ➞ (Fa ➞ Fb)`, where `F` represents the generic type.

 Any function with that type signature that follows the laws gives rise to a functor, but not all such functors are useful.
 In practice, usually, there is only one of them that makes sense for a given generic type.
 For example, in the case of list and similar structures, `map` is a function that applies the original function (the one that converts simple types) to all elements of the list.